RaffaBux/RaffaBux/README.md

 # Yo folk 🤙

-It's Raffaele Bussolotto here!
+It's Raffaele here!
 People call me either Raffa or "Blonde Emo Viking Ninja Pirate", both are valid nicknames but if I were you I would choose Raffa for convenience 😎

 ## 🧐 To know me better